inmnin/EKD-ICANN2024/README.md

 |data_set_type:|movie|takeaways|data4|shopping|hotel|
 |:---|:---|:---|:---|:---|:---|
 |**ALPHA:**|5|3000|1|2.5|0.00003|

-ps: these ALPHA values are the optimal hyperparameters we found through search on different datasets.
 ```
     #The datasets are of the following types:    movie, data4, takeaways, shopping or hotel
     data_set_type = "movie"